ayushghimiresharma95/h2_kill_chains/README.md

 ## Intrusion Reconstruction

-Kill chain analysis helps analysts understand and anticipate cyber intrusions by examining all phases of an attack, from delivery to exploitation.
-Instead of responding only after an exploit has occurred, defenders should analyze earlier stages to prevent future attacks.
-This approach helps identify and counteract the tools and methods attackers use, forcing them to constantly adapt.

-Analyzing both successful and unsuccessful intrusions enables defenders to detect threats earlier in the kill chain and maintain a tactical advantage by staying ahead of adversaries.
-This proactive strategy improves resilience by anticipating and mitigating future threats.
+Kill chain analysis gives analysts insight into cyber attacks by looking at every step, from how they start to how they work.
+Rather than just reacting after an attack happens, security teams should look at earlier parts to stop future attacks.
+This approach helps spot and fight back against the tools and methods hackers use making them always change their tactics.
+Looking at both attacks that work and those that don't lets security teams catch threats earlier in the kill chain.
+This keeps them one step ahead of the bad guys.
+This forward-thinking plan makes systems stronger by getting ready for and stopping future threats before they happen.

 ## Campaign Analysis